-Facebook, Twitter Heavies Set To Appear At Senate Hearing.
-Google May Be MIA
+Senate Committee Vents About Hijacking Of Big Tech For Information War

 Microsoft said it discovered and stopped an attempted cyberattack tied to Russia.

-Then Facebook made another announcement: it had shut down hundreds of accounts linked to an Iranian-backed global disinformation campaign.
+Then Facebook made another announcement: It had shut down hundreds of accounts linked to an Iranian-backed global disinformation campaign.
 Twitter then followed suit by deleting accounts linked to this Iranian campaign.

-In the midst of all these alleged information operations, the Democratic National Committee reported that it had stopped what appeared to be an attempted cyber-intrusion into their voter data systems.
+In the midst of all these alleged information operations, the Democratic National Committee reported that it had stopped what appeared to be an attempted cyber intrusion into its voter data systems.

 But what looked like an attack was actually a security test by friendly volunteers for the Michigan Democratic Party who didn't communicate that with the main DNC.